The Mergers & Acquisitions Litigation Review: Denmark

 Thus, the Supreme Court explicitly recognised the proposition that even though a management member errs in the execution of his or her duties, this is not in itself sufficient to incur liability, especially if the management of the company in other respects has been flawless.

-The Supreme Court has also, within the past couple of years, rendered its two first decisions in relation to management liability for losses within the financial sector following the financial crisis.
-These decisions are, to some extent at least, generally applicable and illustrate the willingness of Danish courts to exercise restraint when assessing whether management members have incurred liability with regard to shareholders or the company itself.
+The Supreme Court has also within the past couple of years rendered its two first decisions in relation to management liability for losses within the financial sector following the financial crisis.
+These decisions are, to some extent at least, generally applicable and illustrate the willingness of Danish courts to exercise restraint when assessing whether management members have incurred liability in relation to shareholders or the company itself.

-In the first case, U.2019.1907H (Capinordic), the Supreme Court reiterated the business judgement rule and asserted that the courts should exercise caution in setting aside business judgement decisions of the management, unless management is found to have pursued interests that are irrelevant to the company, for example, own interests or other interests outside the objects of the company.
+In the first case, Capinordic,8 the Supreme Court reiterated the business judgement rule and asserted that the courts should exercise caution in setting aside business judgement decisions of the management unless the management is found to have pursued interests that are irrelevant to the company, for example, the management's own interests or other interests outside the objects of the company.

 Consequently, to stay in the 'safe zone', management of a target company must focus on the interests of the target company and not the interests of its owners or the potential buyers.
-In some cases, this may prove to be a delicate balancing act for members of management, who will typically be involved in due diligence, have meetings with potential owners on new strategies, MIP programmes, etc., and may potentially also have a personal economic interest in either a high or low purchase price.
+In some cases, this may prove to be a delicate balancing act for members of management who will typically, inter alia, be involved in due diligence, and have meetings with potential owners on new strategies and management incentive programmes (MIP), and who may potentially also have a personal economic interest in either a high or low purchase price.

 As a general rule, members of management cannot be criticised for their involvement in the sales process.
 They do, however, need to appreciate that their fiduciary duty lies with the target company rather than the buyer or the seller, and they cannot, therefore, act against the interests of the target company.
 If, as an example, management is deliberately sandbagging in an attempt to lower the purchase price, which potentially will be a benefit in a new MIP programme, or enable management to exceed expectations under the new owner, the management would not have pursued the interests of the target company, and therefore the courts are unlikely to be lenient if asked to scrutinise such decisions.

-In the second case (EIK Bank Danmark), the Supreme Court expanded the scope of application of the business judgement rule.6
+In the second case, EIK Bank Danmark, the Supreme Court expanded the scope of application of the business judgement rule.

-In previous rulings, Danish courts had found that a prerequisite for applying the business judgement rule is that an appropriate basis for the relevant decision is present, and the courts did not expressly exercise caution when determining whether an appropriate basis exists.
-In the EIK Bank Danmark case, the Supreme Court ruled that courts should also exercise caution when determining whether an appropriate basis for a certain decision was present.
+In previous rulings, Danish courts had found that a prerequisite for applying the business judgement rule is that an appropriate basis for the relevant decision is present, and the courts did not expressly exercise caution when determining whether an appropriate basis existed.
+In EIK Bank Danmark, the Supreme Court ruled that courts should also exercise caution when determining whether an appropriate basis for a certain decision was present.

 As with management liability, the Supreme Court illustrates a willingness to forgive minor misstatements if the general picture is satisfactory.

-In a newer case, U.2013.1107H (BankTrelleborg), the Supreme Court did find, however, that misstatements in the prospectus were of such a magnitude that the plaintiffs' claim for damages was accepted.
+In a newer case, BankTrelleborg,10 the Supreme Court did find, however, that misstatements in the prospectus were of such a magnitude that the plaintiffs' claim for damages was accepted.

-In a new judgment (Parken/Clipper), the Copenhagen City Court found a company and part of its former management liable with regard to a buyer of shares, as the court found that the stock price had been inflated.7 However, owing to a lack of evidence of any causal loss, the damages awarded were only a small percentage of the loss claimed by the claimant.
+In a brand-new judgment, Parken/Clipper, the Copenhagen City Court found a company and part of its former management liable in relation to a buyer of shares, as the Court found that the stock price had been inflated.
+However, due to a lack of evidence of any causal loss, the damages awarded were only a small percentage of the loss claimed by the claimant.

-Regarding (c), above, a relatively modest portion of cases relate to pre-emption rights or compulsory redemption.
+Regarding (c) above, a relatively modest portion of cases relate to preemption rights or compulsory redemption.
 The Danish Companies Act contains tag-along and drag-along provisions if certain criteria are met (primarily that a single shareholder owns 90 per cent of the shares).
-Obviously, such provisions are also commonly found in articles or shareholder agreements, but the Companies Act is to some extent mandatory: For example, the articles cannot legally subject minority shareholders to a compulsory buyout if the majority shareholder owns less than 90 per cent of the shares (see U.2007.2546 (TDC)).
+Obviously, such provisions are also commonly found in articles or shareholder agreements, or both, but the Companies Act is to some extent mandatory: for example, the articles cannot legally subject minority shareholders to a compulsory buyout if the majority shareholder owns less than 90 per cent of the shares (see TDC).11

-Disputes of this type might relate to whether the relevant criteria are met (i.e., is a sufficiently large portion of the shares sold or in the possession of one party, is a pre-emption right triggered if all assets rather than the shares are sold, etc.), but the vast majority of disputes arise over the setting of the takeover price.
+Disputes of this type might relate to whether the relevant criteria are met (i.e., is a sufficiently large portion of the shares sold or in the possession of one party, is a preemption right triggered if all assets rather than the shares are sold), but the vast majority of disputes arise over the setting of the takeover price.

 Danish law does not recognise punitive damages.
 Plaintiffs will therefore only be able to recover substantiated actual losses.

-In general terms, the buyer will have the possibility of claiming damages, a proportionate reduction of the purchase price, and rescinding the agreement.
-To be able to successfully claim damages, the buyer needs to prove that the seller acted culpably, that the buyer has suffered a causal and foreseeable loss, that no contributory negligence exists on its own side and that it has not accepted the risk which materialised, and that it has complied with its duty to mitigate damages.
+In general terms, the buyer will have the possibility of claiming damages or a proportionate reduction of the purchase price, and rescinding the agreement.
+To be able to successfully claim damages, the buyer needs to prove that the seller acted culpably, that the buyer has suffered a causal and foreseeable loss, that no contributory negligence exists on its own side and that it has not accepted the risk that materialised, and that it has complied with its duty to mitigate damage.

 The burden of proving an actual loss lies with the plaintiff and is relatively hard to meet when it comes to management liability cases, whereas it is easier when it comes to misstatements in prospectuses, etc., as the Supreme Court has accepted to reverse the burden of proof of causation.